piluex/openvpn_two_factor_bot/README.md

-# Bypass google authenticator 2-factor with openVPN
+# Bypass google authenticator 2-factor in OpenVPN
 Hi, fuck phones.
 You need expect (apt-get,pacman,emerge,etc), python, pyotp and linux.
 It should work in \*nix environments with some elbow grease.
 On Window$ you can just make the python script copy the code to the clipboard and paste when